 Your doctor or general practitioner

 Most people have a local doctor or ‘GP’ (general practitioner) who is their first point of contact for health concerns.
-It is a good idea to build a relationship with your local doctor over time.
+It is a good idea to build a relationship with your GP over time.
 This will help you feel comfortable talking to them about sensitive issues and it will also give them a good knowledge of your medical history.
-Your local doctor is best placed to look after your overall healthcare, including making referrals for blood tests or scans, or to a medical specialist, if needed.
+Your GP is best placed to look after your overall healthcare, including making referrals for blood tests or scans, or to a medical specialist, if needed.

 Nurses check and plan your care, and manage your general health.
 Speak to your nurse about your care needs and preferences, as well as any health concerns you have.
 They can also direct you to the right people to speak to about specific medical issues.